mobilpay/PHP_CARD/README.md

 The attributes of the crc element are only sent if you had any problem recording the **IPN**.
 - ### error_type
-    - set error_type  to "1", if there is a temporary error
+    - set error_type  to "1", if there is a temporary error (this means that a retry mechanism will be activated and the IPN will be attempted again later on)
     - set error_type  to "2", if there is a permanent error

 - ### error_code
     This is your internal error code.
+If error_code is 0, then everything went fine on your end.
+Otherwise, based on error_type, there might be one or more retries (up to 20)
 - ### message
     Your message, to helping you find the error.